 Most of us use our tablets for a limited number of tasks like browsing the web, checking emails, reading books, playing games, and watching movies.
 Yes, that’s pretty much about it.
 Because the majority of android apps don’t really feel homespun on tabs, it makes sense if people don’t find it as convenient to spin many apps on it.

-That said, there are still sundry of things your tablet could do that you are not aware about.
-Below we have listed some of the most useful ones that once learned can help you at many turns of life.
+That said, there are still sundry things your tablet could do that you are not aware of.
+Below we have listed some of the most useful ones that, once learned, can help you at many turns of life.

 Play Retro Games

 In Windows, we have an app named DOSbox which enables us to run age-old programs.
 It’s a great app if you are a fan of old DOS games or want to simulate 16-bit TV video games on your computer.
 Not long ago, the app arrived on the mobile ecosystem as well.

 The Android version also lets you emulate mouse, keyboard, joystick and many other things to make the experience seem more realistic.
-Alternatively, you can also use aDosBox for Android that basically does the same task.
+Alternatively, you can also use DOSBox for Android, which basically does the same task.

 Remotely access your PC